The trapping effect on degenerate horizons: The non-degenerate Morawetz estimate

 For the second term of \eqref{h7} we have after integrating by parts on the sphere that

-where $\beta_2 = \beta_2 (M)$ is chosen to be small enough so that the first term can be absorbed from the right hand side (from $H_3$), while the second term can be bounded by the $T$-flux of $\psi_{\meg 1}$.
+where $\beta_2 = \beta_2 (M)$ is chosen to be small enough so that the first term can be absorbed from the flux term of the energy identity for for $J^{L_{P}}[\partial_{r}\psi_{\geq 1}]$ (recall that $L_{p}\sim P$ and hence the fluxes are given by \eqref{fluxestpn}), while the second term can be bounded by the $T$-flux of $\psi_{\meg 1}$.
 The first term of \eqref{h7} can be treated in a similar manner.

 Note that the $H_7$ term introduced only a $\beta$ loss (for $\beta$ very small) from the $H_3$ term.